How ARTS supports Airbus at the Centre of Applied Aeronautical Research (ZAL)

 Provision of reporting to internal and external stakeholders.

-Gunnar is currently looking after eight projects at the ZAL Centre with varying durations.
-“On average,” Gunnar explains, “European-funded projects run for between four and eight years.”
-Airbus’s aim with his project team is primarily to ensure that there is sufficient transparency, both within the project and across multiple projects.
-For this reason, Gunnar was also responsible for developing and implementing a project-based EU reporting system and a reporting dashboard.
-The system not only shows a consolidated display that includes KPIs (key performance indicators) for all of Airbus Deutschland’s EU-funded projects but also displays the available project funding alongside current cost and budget progressions.
-Naturally, Gunnar also supports the new evaluation system in his day-to-day work, from generating reports for the EU Commission to preparing internal quarterly management reports.
-In addition, the reporting system helps to assess relevant data for EU-funded projects during external audits.
+I supervise eight different projects with an average duration of between four and eight years.
+With this project team, Airbus' main aim is to ensure that transparency is established within the Group at project level and across projects.
+For this reason, I was also responsible for the development and implementation of a project-related EU reporting system and a dashboard.
+The system not only provides a consolidated presentation including KPIs (Key Performance Indicators) of all EU-funded projects of Airbus Germany, but also shows the secured subsidies as well as the current budget/cost development on project level.
+Of course, the new evaluation system also supports me in my day-to-day work - be it in preparing reports for the EU Commission or for internal quarterly reporting for management.
+In addition, the reporting system helps in the evaluation of relevant data for EU-funded projects in the context of external audits.